MnHebi/Rome-at-War-AI/README.md

 # Rome-at-War-AI
-Mod to introduce AI that knows how to use new units and mechanics to the Age of Empires 2: Definitive Edition mod "Romae Ad Bellum" or "Rome at War".
+Mod to introduce AI that knows how to use new units and mechanics to the Age of Empires 2: Definitive Edition mod "Romae Ad Bellum" or "Rome at War".</br>
+Built upon the AIBuilder AI in AoE2: DE Files.

 Special Thanks:
 Leif Ericson from AI Scripters Discord</br>